jozic/quick-patch/README.md

 Quick Patch plugin
 ===========

-Quick Patch is an IntelliJ IDEA plugin which allows you to save all the change lists you want as patches.
+Quick Patch is a plugin which allows you to save all the change lists you want as patches.

 ## Idea